galaxy-genome-annotation/python-apollo/README.rst

 History
 -------

+- 4.0.1
+    - Fix missing file in pypi package, no code change
 - 4.0
     - Added support for remote creation/update/deletion of organisms/tracks
     - Added support for adding GFF3 in the annotation track